 contacted for an interview.

-First notification of the selection results sent out via
+Notification of the selection results is sent out via University

 If you are accepted to the programme, please visit the Migration Agency website to inform yourself on